mindscan-de/BrightFlux/README.md

 Annotation and Highlights Improvements
 * Have different annotation frames / highlight frames for each base document and combine via strategy...
-* Support log correlation for videos, e.g. identify timestamps in video and correlate them to logs
+* Support log correlation for videos, e.g. identify time stamps in video and correlate them to logs

-Video time stamp Annotations
-* add Markers to annotation data frame
-* load video also loads parallel video annotation file
-* show video frame content of the video at exactly a selected time stamp
-* sync from data frame to current video and locate position.
-* provide more accurate time stamps e.g. 0.1s 0.25s granularity (maybe on a frame number basis, i mean we know the number of frames, we know the frames per seconds, but the video player must be more precise then and show the frame numbers)

 Application-Startup (est. 6 kLOC)